howard-stearns/FairShare/README.md

 - **privacy policy** - By the nature of FairShare, privacy is a good built-in feature.
 Nonetheless, explaining so in a way that conforms to appstore and legal requirements may not be trivial.
 - **external currency in/out** - If the other assumptions here are correct, then it might not be technically difficult to use some external currency in the FairShare group's exchange pool, and implement buying and selling FairShares through venmo/paypal for dollars, or through a blockchain.
 The regulatory requirements, however, are probably not simple, and could effect everything about the app.
 - **localization** - Languages, writing systems, and conventions from around the world.
 Depending on use case, this may be higher priority.
+- **app ecosystem integration** - It may be worthwhile to integrate the FairShare app into someone else's appstore, SDK, or other eccosystem/platform mechanism.
+(E.g., as a [World App "mini-app"](https://docs.world.org/mini-apps), which also provides [grants](https://world.org/rfp).)
+Alternatively, it might be worthwhile to allow other apps to be built into the FairShare platform.
+(See also, _updates_, below.)
 - **updates** - A mechanism to update the group code.
 Note: Swap systems are often not updatable - new versions run alongside older versions.
 - **application sdk** - The core functionality is already available for testing in [NodeJS](https://nodejs.org/en) outside of a browser.
 This means that a company or other enterprise could create and run applications that trade within or across groups.
 Packaging a documented [npm](https://www.npmjs.com) package and API would make the ecosystem available, e.g., for activity between members of a [Keiretsu](https://en.wikipedia.org/wiki/Keiretsu) or consortiums, and by client apps written by others.
 - **additional services** - Other services could be facilitated through the groups: